-Withdrawals may be subject to tax penalties, income tax, and a Market Value Adjustment.
-You should consult your own tax counsel or other qualified tax advisor regarding the tax consequences of making withdrawals.
+Withdrawals may be subject to tax penalties or income tax and a Market Value Adjustment.
+Withdrawals of earnings are taxed as ordinary income and, if taken prior to age 59 1⁄2, may be subject to an additional 10% federal tax penalty.
+You should consult your own tax counsel or other tax advisors regarding any withdrawals.